verafristedt/LabInDataScience-EPFL-2020/README.md

-# Lab-in-Data-Science
+# Lab in Data Science
-Exercises, homeworks and final project from the course "Lab in Data Science" (EE-490 h) at EPFL.
+Homeworks and final project from the course "Lab in Data Science" (EE-490 h) at EPFL.